 • Discectomy: This procedure removes the portion of a herniated disc pressing on the spinal nerve, alleviating nerve compression and pain.
 It is commonly performed for sciatica or herniated discs that cause persistent pain or numbness.

 • Spinal Fusion: In cases of severe spinal instability, such as degenerative disc disease, spinal fusion surgery may be recommended.
-This involves permanently fusing two or more vertebrae to eliminate motion and prevent pain.
+It involves permanently fusing two or more vertebrae to eliminate motion and prevent pain.

 • Laminectomy: For patients with spinal stenosis (narrowing of the spinal canal), a laminectomy may be performed to remove part of the vertebra, creating more space for the spinal cord and nerves.